-According to Wisconsin state statutes, invasive plants are any species of plant that is not native to our area and causes, or is likely to cause, harm to the economy, the environment, and/or human health.
+According to Wisconsin state statutes, invasive plants are any species of plant that is not native to our area, and causes - or is likely to cause - harm to the economy, the environment, and/or human health.
 In an area where forestry, agriculture, tourism, and recreation are important to the economy, it is important to keep invasive plants from affecting those industries.
-In 2009, the state passed a rule - Chapter NR 40 - which regulates the transfer, transport, introduction, and possession of invasive species.
+In 2009, the state passed a rule, Chapter NR 40, which regulates the transfer, transport, introduction, and possession of invasive species.
 This rule affects the management of rights-of-way in Wisconsin.

-The time to begin managing invasive species in the rights-of-way is before they arrive in your area.
+The best time to begin managing invasive species is before they arrive in your area.
 Once they get a foothold, the best chance at controlling them is to start management as soon as possible, saving considerable time and money in the future.
-This plan will set priorities for the control or eradication of invasive plants that have already become established in the county, and outline practices to prevent the introduction of new invasive plants.
+This plan will set priorities for the control or eradication of invasive plants that have already become established in the town, and outline practices to prevent the introduction of new invasive plants.

-A prioritized list of the invasive plants found on Bayfield County highways can be found in section C. Please keep in mind that not all county highways were surveyed for this management plan, and there may be other invasive species on your roadsides that need to be managed.
-Detailed descriptions and control tips for species that were identified during our surveys can be found in section E. In addition, the maps attached in section D illustrates the areas that were surveyed and found to have invasive plants in a survey conducted during the summer of 2011.
+A prioritized list of the invasive plants on your town roads can be found in section C. Detailed descriptions and control tips can be found in section E. In addition, the map attached in section D illustrates the areas found to have invasive plants in a survey conducted during the summer of 2011.